 Number of Properties

 Based on the description of it, many investors assume that there must be a 1:1 relationship between properties in a 1031 Exchange.
 This is not necessarily the case.
-Depending on the investor’s objectives, there can be a many to one relationship between properties, which can allow investors to diversify their portfolio.
-For example, an individual could exchange one office property with a retail property and an industrial property…but the values must line up.
+Depending on the investor’s objectives, there can be a many-to-one relationship between properties, which can allow investors to diversify their portfolios.
+For example, an individual could exchange one office property with a retail property and an industrial property, but the values must line up.
 There are two rules with regard to this:

-2. The “95% rule” states that an exchanger can identify as many properties as they want as long as they close on, and acquire, at least 95% of the value of the properties identified.
+- The “95% rule” states that an exchanger can identify as many properties as they want as long as they close on and acquire at least 95% of the value of the properties identified.

 This is another area where the services of a Qualified Intermediary are helpful because any violation of either of these rules can result in a surprise when it comes time for an exchanger to file their tax return.